stolostron/search-api/docs/API_ACCESS.md

 ## Performance Notes
 - Throttle your requests to prevent addding a high load.
 - The first request from each user will take longer because the service needs to build the RBAC filters.
 These are cached for 10 minutes or (RBAC_INACTIVITY_TIMEOUT)
 - Use the more specific filters first.
-For example searching for `name:abc cluster:xyz` is more efficient than `cluster:xyz name:abc`
+For example searching for `name:abc cluster:xyz` is more efficient than `cluster:xyz name:abc` because there are less resources with the name `abc`.